 Upon reception of the message CD180, the Office of Departure forwards the incident information to the Holder of the Transit Procedure through the ME182 message.

-Communication between Consignee and the Customs office f Destination
+Communication between Consignee and the Customs office of Destination

 The Customs office of Destination is a customs office where goods placed under the transit procedure (national transit or common transit) must be presented in order to end the transit procedure.